jundalisay/superbnetlify/content/en/research/silva/mind-control/chapter-08.md

 tence which nowadays evokes laughter as reliably as the punch line of a joke: "Day by day, in every way, I am getting better and better."

 These words have cured thousands of persons of grimly serious illnesses!
-They are no joke; I respect them and I regard Dr. Cou6 with awe and gratitude, for I have learned priceless lessons from his book Self-Mastery Through Autosuggestion
-(New York: Samuel Weiser, 1974).
+They are no joke; I respect them and I regard Dr. Cou6 with awe and gratitude, for I have learned priceless lessons from his book Self-Mastery Through Autosuggestion (New York: Samuel Weiser, 1974).

 Dr. Cou6 was a chemist for almost thirty years in Troyes, France, where he was born.
-After studying and experimenting with hypnosis, he developed a psycho- therapy of his own, based on autosuggestion.
+After studying and experimenting with hypnosis, he developed a psychotherapy of his own, based on autosuggestion.

 In 1910 he opened a free clinic in Nancy, where he successfully treated thousands of patients, some with rheumatism, severe headaches, asthma, paralysis of a limb, others with stammering, tubercular sores, fibrous tumors, and ulcers —an amazing variety of afflictions.
 He never cured anyone, he said; he taught them to cure themselves.

 There is no doubt that the cures occurred—they are well documented—but the Cou6 method has almost entirely disappeared since his death in 1926.

-Had this
-method been so complex that only a few specialists could learn to practice it it might be alive and well today.
+Had this method been so complex that only a few specialists could learn to practice it it might be alive and well today.
 It is a simple method.
 Everyone can learn it The heart of it is in Mind Control.

 There are two basic principles:
 1. We can think of only one thing at a time, and
 2. When we concentrate on a thought the thought becomes true because our bodies transform it into action.

 Therefore, if you want to trigger your body's healing processes, which may be blocked by negative thoughts (conscious or unconscious), just repeat twenty times in succession, "Day by day, in every way, I am getting better and better."
 Do this twice a day and you are using the Cou6 method.

 Since my own research has shown that the power of words is greatly amplified at meditative levels, I have62 made some adaptations of this method.
 At Alpha and Theta levels we say, "Every day, in every way, I am getting better, better, and better."

 We say it only once during meditation.
-We also say—and this too is Dr.
-Coup's influence—"Negative thoughts, negative sugges- tions, have no influence over me at any level of mind."
+We also say—and this too is Dr. Coup's influence—"Negative thoughts, negative sugges- tions, have no influence over me at any level of mind."

-These two sentences alone have produced an impres- sive number of concrete results.
+These two sentences alone have produced an impressive number of concrete results.
 Of particular interest is the experience of a soldier who was suddenly shipped to Indochina before he could complete more than the first day of the Mind Control course.

-He remembered
-how to meditate and he remembered these two sentences.
+He remembered how to meditate and he remembered these two sentences.

 He was assigned to the unit of an alcoholic sergeant with a fiery temper, who singled out the new arrival for special abuse.
 In a few weeks he began to awaken during the night with fits of coughing, then with attacks of asthma, which he had never had before.
 An exhaustive medical examination showed that he was in perfect health.

-Meanwhile he grew more and more tired; he began to perform poorly at his job; and he attracted even more unpleasant attention from his sergeant Others in his unit were turning to drugs; he turned to Mind Control and these two sentences.
+Meanwhile he grew more and more tired; he began to perform poorly at his job; and he attracted even more unpleasant attention from his sergeant
+Others in his unit were turning to drugs; he turned to Mind Control and these two sentences.
 Fortunately he was able to meditate three times a day.
 "In three days, I had complete immunity to that sergeant.
 I did what he told me to do, but nothing he said could reach me.

 In a week I stopped coughing and my asthma was gone."